mahnunchik/metalsmith-debug/README.md

 ## Options

 In case you want to use `.use(debug())` several times in your Metalsmith chain you have some options to switch off some of the `metalsmith:*` namespaces.
 Additionally, you can add some arbitrary log text.
-Furthermore you can filter for files if you only want to monitor certain files.
-The filter option is based on the globbing patterns implemented by [multimatch](https://github.com/sindresorhus/multimatch).
+Furthermore you can apply file matching if you only want to monitor certain files.
+The `match` option is based on the globbing patterns implemented by [multimatch](https://github.com/sindresorhus/multimatch).

 ```js
 var debug = require('metalsmith-debug');